aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/activation_memory_reduction_developer_guide.rst

 Sequence-parallelism implementation requires the sequence dimension to be the 0th dimension whereas the tensor-parallel region requires the sequence dimension to be the first dimension.
-All our model implementation keeps the sequence dimension as 1st dimension and batch dimension as 0th dimnesion.
-Hence, to accomodate sequence parallelism, we need to insert a few transpose operations at the following places:
+All our model implementation keeps the sequence dimension as 1st dimension and batch dimension as 0th dimension.
+Hence, to accommodate sequence parallelism, we need to insert a few transpose operations at the following places:

 1. Before we start looping through all the layers, we need to transpose the sequence and batch dimension.
-We also need to partiton the inputs along the sequence dimensions such that each tp-rank gets a part.
+We also need to partition the inputs along the sequence dimensions such that each tp-rank gets a part.
 This can be done as:

 .. code:: ipython3